pholser/junit-quickcheck/README.md

 Rather than testing such properties for all possible inputs, junit-quickcheck and other QuickCheck kin generate some number of random inputs, and verify that the properties hold at least for the generated inputs.
-This gives us some reasonable assurance over time that the properties hold true for any valid inputs.
+This gives us some reasonable assurance upon repeated test runs that the properties hold true for any valid inputs.

 ## Documentation

 [Documentation for the current stable version](https://pholser.github.io/junit-quickcheck/index.html)

 ## Basic example